RyotaUshio/unname/README.md

 `unname` only copies git-tracked files so that you don't have to manually filter out irrelevant files such as `.venv` from your code submission.

-Furthermore, you can provide a list of file paths or glob patterns to exclude from output by the `--exclude` option.
+Furthermore, you can provide a list of file paths or glob patterns to exclude from output.
 By default, `unname` excludes license files (`**/LICEN[CS]E`, `**/LICEN[CS]E.*`) and `**/.gitignore`.
+To add more patterns to exclude, use the `-x` or `--exclude` option.
+To override the default patterns, use the `-X` option.

 ### 2. pyproject.toml anonymization